 Back in 1996, software developer Eric Robichaud decided to eschew retail channels and sell his Rhode Island Soft Systems line of utilities and computer games via e- commerce.
 While Net denizens had no problems adapting to e-commerce, Robichaud found a significant problem trying to convince the tech media to write about his Net-exclusive products.
 Ten years ago, many tech media writers and editors were convinced that products not available via retail were not worth covering.
+"I was surprised the media did not take download-only products seriously," recalls Robichaud, who today directs technology marketing as the CTO for ETR Consulting in Woonsocket, RI.
+"By the late 90s, it seemed the Web had become a daily part of business life, and everyone had business e-mail addresses.

 New Technology, Old Problems: Securing Ink for Cutting-Edge Tech